 Sri Sakthi Amma’s environmental programs are born out of Amma’s great love for nature.
-The programs reflect a concerted effort to counteract global warming by initiating massive tree-planting projects, as well as addressing waste management, recycling and environmental education amongst school children.
+The programs reflect a concerted effort to green India by initiating massive tree-planting projects, as well as addressing waste management, recycling and environmental education amongst school children.

 Green Sakthi Project covers many areas concerned with preserving nature, our earth and ensuring a greener future.